olaviinha/NeuralTextToImage/README.md

 These techniques are more or less descendants of Big Sleep, the original concept of turning text into imagery by using [CLIP](https://github.com/openai/CLIP) (OpenAI) to steer [BigGAN](https://arxiv.org/abs/1809.11096) (Andrew Brock et al.), as introduced by [Ryan Murdock](https://github.com/rynmurdock) in his [original notebook](https://colab.research.google.com/drive/1NCceX2mbiKOSlAd_o7IU7nA9UskKN5WR?usp=sharing).
 The technique has since branched and evolved.

 There are countless versions of these notebooks out there.
-The point of these notebooks is a user-friendly and quick-to-run UI.
+The point of this set of notebooks is a user-friendly and quick-to-run UI.
 Some additional basic features have also been added to some of the notebooks, such as saving all/selected progression images, saving progression video, batch processing, etc.

 I do not use these notebooks on a regular basis, and hence I'm mostly unaware when some library gets updated and a notebook may no longer function; Please do raise an issue should any problems occur.